areenshamasni/PostgREST/README.md

     ```
     cd <project-directory>
     ```
+3. Rename .env.sample file to .env

-3. Install the dependencies using npm:
+5. Install the dependencies using npm:

     ```
     npm install